ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 - an air-gapped data center may operate its own SCITT Registry to retain full control and auditing of its software supplies.

 How?
 - Policy-based.
-Within an organization, local Verifiers contact an authoritative SCITT that records the latest policies associated with classes of Artifacts; these policies indicate which Issuers and Registeries are trusted for verifying signed Transparent Claims for these Artifacts.
+Within an organization, local Verifiers contact an authoritative SCITT that records the latest policies associated with classes of Artifacts; these policies indicate which Issuers and Registries are trusted for verifying signed Transparent Claims for these Artifacts.

 - Other federation mechanisms?

 We'd like to attach multiple Receipts to the same signed Claims, each Receipt endorsing the Issuer signature and a subset of prior Receipts.
-This involves down-stream Registeries verifying and recording these Receipts before issuing their own Receipts.
+This involves down-stream Registries verifying and recording these Receipts before issuing their own Receipts.

 # Transparency Service API